 There was a time when, unless you were a traditional 9-5 employee, your chances of being able to secure a mortgage (at a reasonable rate of interest) were slim.
 In recent years, the major mortgage lenders have relaxed their lending criteria in line with the changing nature of the UK’s workforce.

-For this reason, we’d recommend using a specialist IFA who has access to ‘contractor-friendly’ mortgage lenders who understand the way contractors work in practice.
+For this reason, we recommend using a specialist mortgage adviser who has access to ‘contractor-friendly’ mortgage lenders who understand the way contractors work in practice.

-Read on for answers to the most commonly-asked questions about securing a mortgage as a contractor, or for a quick quote, fill in the form below.
+Read on for answers to dozens of the most commonly-asked questions about securing a mortgage as a contractor.

 Can contractors get access to ‘high street’ mortgage rates, or will they have to pay a premium?

 If you are applying directly to the lender then they may charge a premium depending on what your accounts show and how long you have been contracting, or they may insist that you pay a higher deposit.